alanjones2/Alan-Jones-article-code/pyscript/draft.md

 ## The Web app

-I'm going to run through a application written in PyScript and HTML that reads data from a remote source and displays a simple dashboard where the user can select data to be shown in a Pandas chart.
+I'm going to run through a simple application written in PyScript and HTML that reads data from a remote source and displays a simple dashboard where the user can select data to be shown in a Pandas chart.

 The basic form of the app looks like this: